mgaudin/Hy2roresO/docs/dev-docs/docs.rst

 A method was created to change the direction of the streams.
 It is called if the checkbox in the plugin, that asks the user if he wants to be proposed some streams to reverse, is checked.

-The first step of the method is to compare the altitude of the streams.
-If the initial altitude of the stream is lower than the final altitude, then the algorithm proposes to the user to change the direction of the stream.

-The second step is to propose to the user to reverse streams that may be irrelevant seeing the incoming and outgoing streams from its start and end nodes.
-The user can then also reverse them.
+There are two criterias that can detect wrong directions from streams:
+* If there is an incoherence in the altitudes (if the beginning altitude is lower than the end altitude)
+* If there are, for a node with a degree different to 1, only incoming edges or only outgoing edges.
+If so, the algorithm detects them and will propose to reverse only some of them so as to get a better hierarchisation.

+Then the algorithm proposes to the user to change the directions of the streams it has detected.
+The user can therefore reverse them or not manually or automatically thanks to the plugin during the process.

 *Note : Changing the direction of the stream will not change the geometry in itself : it will only create an attribute and a column reversed that will be used throughout the process of the algorithm.*